-Dedicated Maryland Mesothelioma Lawyers
+Dedicated Suburban Maryland Mesothelioma Lawyer

-Mesothelioma, also known as malignant mesothelioma, is a cancer that affects the chest wall and the lungs.
+Mesothelioma, also known as malignant mesothelioma, is cancer that affects the chest wall and the lungs.
 This disease is almost always caused by asbestos exposure and it is deadly.
 In fact, mesothelioma is almost always fatal and the average victim lives less than 12 months after the first onset of symptoms.

 All told, mesothelioma kills about 2,000 Americans every year.
 Because it is a fatal disease and because it progresses quickly, it is important that justice, in the form of full compensation, be swift.
 If not, a personal injury claim must be converted into a wrongful death claim in favor of the survivors.
 It is vital you get in touch with our experienced Maryland mesothelioma lawyers if you have been exposed to asbestos or have been diagnosed with mesothelioma.